 As CFDs allow you to short sell, they are often used by investors as ‘insurance’ to offset losses made in their physical portfolios.
 This is known as hedging.

-For example, if you hold $5,000 of Commonwealth Bank shares and you concerned that they are due for an imminent sell-off, you can help protect your share portfolio by short selling $5,000 of Commonwealth Bank CFDs.
+For example, if you hold $5,000 of OCBC Bank shares and you concerned that they are due for an imminent sell-off, you can help protect your share portfolio by short selling $5,000 of OCBC Bank CFDs.

-Should Commonwealth Bank’s share prices fall by 5% in the underlying market, the loss in your share portfolio would be offset by a gain in your short trade.
+Should OCBC Bank’s share price fall by 5% in the underlying market, the loss in your share portfolio would be offset by a gain in your short trade.
 In this way, you can protect yourself without going through the expense and inconvenience of liquidating your stock holdings.

 Which instruments can I trade?